-Tina Fey and Amy Poehler team up in this hilarious depiction of what it looks like when the Peter Pan syndrome happens to women.
-Yes, they’re forty-ish siblings, but the still have some growing up to do.
-They just want to have one final party in the house they grew up in before their parents sell it off.
-Sure enough, the house gets trashed.
-But the sisters fix it up, learning hard lessons and repairing their relationship in the process.
-(Related: Want more laughs?
-Here are the 100+ funniest movies of all times.)
+Tina Fey and Amy Poehler team up in this hilarious depiction of what Peter Pan syndrome looks like when it happens to women.
+Yes, they’re forty-ish siblings who still have some growing up to do.
+They just want to have one final party in the house where they grew up before their parents sell it off.
+And sure enough, the house gets trashed.
+But in fixing the house, the sisters repair their relationship too, and learn some hard lesson in the process.
+And did we mention it’s funny?
+Hilarious.
+Want more laughs?
+Here are the 100+ funniest movies of all time.

-Winona Ryder is at her epic best as Jo March, the scandalously independent writer in this adaptation of Louisa May Alcott’s classic novel.
-Susan Sarandon plays the mother of the five March sisters; Claire Danes will break your heart as vulnerable, sickly Beth; and Kirsten Dunst plays the jealous youngest sister, Amy.
-Set during the Civil War, even with snowball fights and frozen pond disasters, your heart stays warm.
+This may be Winona Ryder’s best role as Jo March, the fiercely independent writer in this adaptation of Louisa May Alcott’s classic novel.
+Susan Sarandon is lovely as the wise matriarch of the five March sisters; Claire Danes will break your heart as vulnerable, sickly Beth; and Kirsten Dunst plays the jealous youngest sister, Amy, with just the right mix of sass and sentiment.
+Set during the Civil War, the movie manages to blend the sisters’ playwriting and snowball hijinks with frozen pond disasters and letters from Father in the front lines with a perfect balance that warms the heart.
 Check out these other movies that will make you feel nice and cozy.

-Katherine Heigl and Malin Ackerman play rivalrous sisters who fall for the same guy, Edward Burns.
-He happens to be Heigl’s boss and after he proposes to her sister, Heigl gets roped into planning their wedding.
-What makes it worse is that she has already been a bridesmaid 27 (!!!) times.
-This chick flick is just as much about learning to trust, forgive, and accept your sister, as it is about landing a guy.
-(Related: Add these 10 most romantic movies of all times to your list.)
+Katherine Heigl and Malin Ackerman play rivalrous sisters who fall for the same guy, played by Edward Burns.
+He just happens to be Heigl’s boss, and after he proposes to her sister, Heigl gets roped into planning the wedding.
+What could be worse for a jilted sibling who has already been a bridesmaid 27 times?
+This satisfying chick flick is as much about learning to trust, forgive, and accept your sister as it is about landing a guy.
+Add these 10 most romantic movies to your list.

 ’10 Things I Hate About You’